 Wild plants play an important role in community nutrition and treatment of diseases worldwide with minimal cost and side effects.
-Edible plants serve the purpose of food during scarcity due to its availability throughout the year.
 Some of the Rattan species including Calamus tenuis Roxb. are edible and used as ingredient in many delicious and nutritious dishes, and also as traditional medicine.
-The ethnic communities of North East India have immense knowledge on utilization of wild plants and shoots of Calamus tenuis Roxb. is traditionally believed to be used by the natives in this region including Dibrugarh district of Assam, in the forms of vegetable and for treating certain diseases, and no report was available on its consumption pattern, traditional therapeutic practices, health issues beliefs, storage and sources.
-It has been found that the uses of medicinal plants are linked to factors like education, knowledge, health, cultural issue, environment, etc. In recent years ethnic knowledge has been increasingly studied due to depletion of such important information, to identify and conserve the use of indigenous plants with high nutritional, medical and/or commercial potentials to contribute for improvement of livelihood.
+The ethnic communities of North East India have immense knowledge on utilization of wild plants and shoots of Calamus tenuis Roxb. is traditionally believed to be used by the natives in this region including Dibrugarh district of Assam, in the forms of vegetable and for treating certain diseases, but there was lack of report on its consumption pattern, traditional therapeutic practices, health issues beliefs, storage and sources.
 Herbal medicine remains one of the common forms of therapy available for most of the world's population.
 Among various diseases, cancer is one of the leading causes of death worldwide.
 Undergoing treatment for cancer automatically leads to disastrous sideeffects caused by chemotherapy and radiotherapy.
-The information obtained on identification, preparation, clinical use, gathering, and preservation of medicinal plants dramatically facilitates the search for new drugs.
-Medicinal plants and its ethnic knowledge about their therapeutic uses serve as a raw material for such research.
+Medicinal plants and its ethnic knowledge about their therapeutic uses serve as a raw material for new drugs research.
 As per laboratory and epidemiological researches, whole edible plants or their active components like flavonoid, tannin, volatile oil, glycoside, alkaloids, etc. have substantial and protective effect on human carcinogenesis.
-Besides other indigenous plants, there are some Calamus sp. which have been reported to have some therapeutic activities.
-However, data on scientific evidence about phytoconstituents and cytotoxic potential against human carcinoma and human normal cells of Calamus tenuis Roxb. edible shoots extracts was not available.
-In view of the stated rationale present study entitled "Consumption pattern of Calamus tenuis Roxb. shoots of the forest village natives of Dibrugarh, Assam and investigation of its cytotoxicity activity on cancer and normal cells (A549, MCF7 and L132)" was planned and conducted and can be summarized with certain conclusion in following five phases of the study.
+Besides other indigenous plants, there are some Calamus sp. which have been reported to have data on scientific evidence about some therapeutic activities.
+However, phytoconstituents and cytotoxic potential against human carcinoma and human normal cells of Calamus tenuis Roxb. edible shoots extracts was not available.
+In view of the stated rationale present study entitled "Consumption pattern of Calamus tenuis Roxb. shoots of the forest village natives of Dibrugarh, Assam and investigation of its cytotoxicity activity on cancer and normal cells (A549, MCF7 and L132)" was planned and conducted under five phases.

-6.1: Under Phase I of the study, plant identification, sample collection and its primary processing, survey of Calamus tenuis Roxb. shoots consumers regarding their background information, cooking and consumption pattern, sources and storage of Calamus tenius Roxb. shoots, therapeutic and health issues beliefs due to consumption of shoot and, association between consumption of the shoot with education, occupation, income, socio economic status (SES), therapeutic beliefs, health issues beliefs, subjects' medical condition, family medical history and sources of shoots was evaluated.
+Phase I of the research included plant identification, sample collection and its primary processing, survey of Calamus tenuis Roxb. shoots consumers regarding their background information, cooking and consumption pattern, sources and storage of Calamus tenius Roxb. shoots, therapeutic and health issues beliefs due to consumption of shoot and, association between consumption of the shoot with education, occupation, income, socio economic status (SES), therapeutic beliefs, health issues beliefs, subjects' medical condition, family medical history and sources of shoots was evaluated.
 The survey was conducted in five selected forest villages of Dibrugarh district of Assam with a total number of 350 households.
 A structured and pretested proforma was used for the survey.
-The obtained data was entered in a Microsoft excel (2007) spreadsheet.
-To interpret the results of Phase I, data was cleaned and verified for appropriate statistical analysis.
-Number and percent calculation was done by using Microsoft excel (2007) and Chi Square was calculated for obtaining association between consumption pattern and other parameters by using Epi Info (7.0).
-Following are the result highlights of Phase-I.
+The obtained data was cleaned and analyzed.